Battle of Zumar: Kurdish counteroffensive

 On 31 August Kurdish Peshmerga troops entered Zumar.
-The Kurdish forces launched the offensive after capturing the Ain Zala oilfields just outside Zumar two days earlier.
-ISIL fighters torched three oil wells as they retreated from Ain Zala.
-The Peshmerga have been able to recapture several ISIL-controlled towns after receiving weaponry from the United States and other nations.
-As a result of the attack by Peshmerga forces on the Zumar, more than 92 ISIL militants have been killed and a further 160 taken to hospitals in Mosul with severe injuries.
+The Kurdish forces launched the offensive after capturing the Ain Zalah oilfields just outside Zumar two days earlier.
+IS fighters torched three oil wells as they retreated from Ain Zalah.
+The Peshmerga have been able to recapture several IS-controlled towns after receiving weaponry from the United States and other nations.
+As a result of the attack by Peshmerga forces on the Zumar, more than 92 IS militants have been killed and a further 160 taken to hospitals in Mosul with severe injuries.
 Kurdish forces were eventually forced to leave Zumar after enduring heavy losses.

 French air strikes on IS

 Qassim al-Moussawi, a spokesman for the Iraqi military, said on 19 September 2014 that four French air strikes with Dassault Rafale fighter aircraft, had hit the town of Zumar, killing dozens of militants, AP news agency reported.